sinnuthomas/sinnuthomas.github.io/index.md

 *
 <br/><br/>
 Successful and unsuccessful people do not vary greatly in their abilities.
-They vary in their desires to reach their potential. – John Maxwell
+They vary in their desires to reach their potential. – John Maxwells